 You can carry over any contributions you can't deduct in the current year because they exceed your adjusted-gross-income limits.
-You may be able to deduct the excess in each of the next 5 years until it is used up, but not beyond that time.
+Except for qualified conservation contributions, you may be able to deduct the excess in each of the next 5 years until it is used up, but not beyond that time.
 Your total charitable deduction for the year to which you carry your contributions generally is limited to 50% of your adjusted gross income for that year.